TABLE OF CONTENTS

 The subscription economy has effectively quadrupled over the last few years.
 Popping up with specially curated boxes, restocking essential household items, giving access to exclusive content, and so much more.
-But one of the least capital intensive subscription models to get into involves only what you know.
+But one of the least capital-intensive subscription models to get into involves only what you know.
 Teaching the masses about something that you are good at (educational subscription service) has found traction amongst consumers hoping to learn a few things.
 Topics range from financial help to magic tricks, but all have one thing in common: a subscriber base willing to pay for what the “expert” knows.
-But as someone just starting out in this industry, obtaining an educational subscription merchant account for being an expert may be harder than you think.
+But as someone just starting out in this industry, obtaining an educational subscription high risk merchant account for being an expert may be harder than you think.

 The Booming Educational Subscription Revenue Model

 There are several motivations pushing this type of model forward in the industry.
 And both consumers and business owners appreciate it for similar reasons.

 - Profit Stream